wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 			 user_form = UserForm(data=request.POST)
 			 profile_form = UserProfileForm(data=request.POST)

 			# If the two forms are valid...
 			if user_form.is_valid() and profile_form.is_valid():
 				# Save the user's form data to the database.
 				user = user_form.save()

 				# Now we hash the password with the set_password method.
 				# Once hashed, we can update the user object.
 				user.set_password(user.password)
 				user.save()

 				# Now sort out the UserProfile instance.
-			# Since we need to set the user attribute ourselves, we set commit=False.
+				# Since we need to set the user attribute ourselves,
-			# This delays saving the model until we're ready to avoid integrity problems.
+				# we set commit=False.
+This delays saving the model
+				# until we're ready to avoid integrity problems.
 				profile = profile_form.save(commit=False)
 				profile.user = user

 				# Did the user provide a profile picture?
 				# If so, we need to get it from the input form and
 				#put it in the UserProfile model.
 				if 'picture' in request.FILES:
 					profile.picture = request.FILES['picture']

 				# Now we save the UserProfile model instance.
 				profile.save()

 				# Update our variable to tell the template registration was successful.
 				registered = True
+			else:
 				# Invalid form or forms - mistakes or something else?
 				# Print problems to the terminal.
-		# They'll also be shown to the user.
+				print user_form.errors, profile_form.errors
 		else:
-			print user_form.errors, profile_form.errors

 			# Not a HTTP POST, so we render our form using two ModelForm instances.
 			# These forms will be blank, ready for user input.
-	else:
 			user_form = UserForm()
 			profile_form = UserProfileForm()

 		# Render the template depending on the context.
 		return render(request,
 			'rango/register.html',
 			{'user_form': user_form, 'profile_form': profile_form,
 				'registered': registered} )